tobiasbriones/blog/mathswe/tsd/prototype/testing-the-texsydo-fx-prototype-for-over-a-month-2024-09-03/index.md

 It means that the Texsydo project as a whole is finally coming with the Web and FX MVPs 🎉 after internal prototype stages.

+## Texsydo FX Prototype

+I started writing the cover image graphics with HTML and CSS to make it easier to understand.
+Then, I manually "compiled" that into JavaFX and Kotlin to leverage its powerful toolset I also know well.

+JavaFX code is ugly and slow to write and test, even with Kotlin.
+So, using HTML with manual screenshots first to understand the specs was a good decision.
+I just wrote the well-defined web specs into the JavaFX scene.

+Its CLI requires an unnamed parameter denoting **the cover it will generate**.
+It can be `pr-cover` or `release-cover`.

+It accepts a `preview` unnamed parameter to open the JavaFX window to see the rendered image.

+According to the last prototype throw-away commit, I finished the app on August 8th, which generates the cover image for PR and releases blogs through a JavaFX application.

+It even **supports Markdown syntax to add bold text** using JavaFX `Text` within `TextFlow`.

+I generated the cover image for my last PR and Release updates after I ensured all the metrics were optimal with many observations and tests.
+Together with up-to-date MSW styles, I could finish this graphical-demanding work.

 `Generating a PR Cover Image`

 ```